DICK'S Sporting Goods Inc. (DKS) Shares Down Despite Recent Market Volatility

 DKS’s Market Performance

-Volatility was left at 2.20%, however, over the last 30 days, the volatility rate increased by 2.38%, as shares sank -6.89% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +0.45% upper at present.
+Volatility was left at 2.37%, however, over the last 30 days, the volatility rate increased by 2.70%, as shares sank -14.94% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -15.17% lower at present.

 Insider Trading